As schools stuff books with key words

 Learn how school reading lists and book fair books limit choice and act as government barriers to learning in home reading programs.

 Maze?
-The “establishment” gives power to big business to supply rigid education materials.
-This lessens book variety.
+The “establishment” gives power to big business for rigid education material provisions.
+This lessens reading variety.
 It is failing half of our children.
 The receipt of government money exerts controls on curricula.

 Doubling Down?
 Government favors greater funding with reduced accountability.
 Inquiries or investigations into important issues for student futures take back seats to politically-skewed power struggles about money.

 Rain Dates?
 Regulators target manufacturers, shipping companies and banking institutions.
-The Federal Trade Commission ignores the unfair share of revenue earned by suppliers of their employer in education.
+The Federal Trade Commission ignores the unfair share of revenue earned by suppliers of each state' central eduction employers.

 Contributors?
 Super-sized suppliers created with government support may be contributing to student resistance and disengagement.
-Outside thinking is discouraged by value-free incumbent players and mass group-think.
+Outside thinking is discouraged by value-free incumbent players driving mass group-think.

 Red Alert?
 Few students enjoy class activities.
 Consumer welfare is harmed by government controls on labor, goods and services.
 Charter schools, private schools, school vouchers and tax credits are not within everyone's reach.